GrumpyEwok/sheet-scroller/README.md

 * Had some issues getting a router to play nicely with create-react-app.
 Went back to docs and found BrowserRouter as a recommended implementation.

+* React-Pdf-Js is out.
+Pdf-js is in!
+May have to rebuild from source, but I will test via cdn.

+* Going to use Async/Await in componentDidMount, to handle pdf initialization.  componentWillMount cannot be async, render cannot be async.
+Methods however can be!

 Fonts:

   * `font-family: 'Quicksand', sans-serif;` <br>